Frederick Banting: Early life

-Banting was born on November 14, 1891, in his family's farmhouse in Essa, Ontario, two miles from nearby Alliston.
-He was the youngest of five children of William Thompson Banting, a farmer in Tecumseh, and Margaret Grant, the daughter of a mill manager.
+Banting was born on November 14, 1891, in his family's farmhouse 2 mi from Alliston, Ontario.
+He was the youngest of five children of William Thompson Banting, a farmer in New Tecumseth, and Margaret Grant, the daughter of a mill manager.
 The Bantings were a financially stable family of British and Northern Irish origin.
 Banting's distant relative, the London-based undertaker William Banting, popularised a weight-loss diet in 1864, and the word "Banting" entered the Oxford English Dictionary as its description.
 His mother's relatives, the Grants, were of Scottish descent.

 With his family being located within a secure rural community, Banting was raised in prosperous circumstances.
 He was often called "Fred" or "Freddie."
 Farm life largely defined most of his boyhood.
 He felt excluded from his siblings, all multiple years his senior, and recalled that "my older brothers could not be bothered with me for the most part."
-When he began schooling at the age of seven in Alliston, Banting was a shy, asocial boy who tired of the attendance and was bullied frequently.
+When he began schooling at the age of seven, Banting was a shy, asocial boy who tired of the attendance and was bullied frequently.
 Early difficulties with spelling ensured poor marks in exams: "I simply could not spell.
 Every word seemed to have about three ways of spelling.
 It was a guess and I invariably guessed wrong."
 He later attributed these experiences as being the product of an inferiority complex.

 During his childhood, Banting devoted himself to farmwork, grew close with his mother, and sympathised with animals in the absence of other company.
 Marion Walwyn, a cousin who first met Banting in 1901, recalled that "we sat together in the swing in our yard.
 In an hour he didn't say one word."
 He continued to struggle in school and stubbornly resisted being disciplined there.
 After one incident, he resolved never to continue his education but was convinced otherwise by his father.
 Banting's grandfather, John Banting, had urged his own children to be educated; the philosophy had influenced William, who offered to provide a fund to his sons when they turned twenty-one.
 In contrast to his brothers, who spent the inheritance towards their own farms, Frederick would use it towards matriculation.

 In his late teenage years, Banting grew into a tall man with engagements in school football and baseball teams.
 Both his mother and father hoped that he would find a vocation in the Methodist ministry.
 He passed physics and chemistry during junior matriculation examinations in 1909, but repeated English and was required to undertake French and Latin.
 The next year, he narrowly passed Latin but failed French and, for a second time, English composition.
 The principal later remembered his repeated efforts: "We would not have picked him for one on whom fame should settle.
 He was a white boy, a right boy."